rainmanp7/QuantumAI/README.md

-just remember my name: rainmanp7 maybe you will use my work and create something amazing. this work was done many years ago but it's now Online from I would have to guess 19 years ago originally.
+just remember my name: rainmanp7 maybe you will use my work and create something amazing. this work was done many years ago but it's now Online from I would have to guess 19 years ago originally dealing with math matic formulas from another project.
+I put that together with Artificial intelligence Reinforcement learning and formulated a new species,capable of learning in different spectrums of thought.

 Notes:
 ````